The Ultimate Guide to Credit Cards

 That red and white Target logo is well known throughout America, where millions of customers shop each year for bargains.
 Most don't realize that the company's history stretches back more than 100 years, to when it started as the Dayton Dry Goods Company in 1902.
 Inspired by the harsh winters in its main base of Minneapolis, Dayton blazed a retail trail in 1956 with a two-story indoor shopping center that became the world's first fully enclosed mall.

 While the modern company has a new name, Target remained on the cutting edge of style and bargains, offering exclusive items for the home and deals you won't find at any other retailer.
-And its company-branded REDcard credit card grants cardholders 5% off of most purchases made in-store or online.
-However, if you're thinking of applying for the card, be prepared to pay your balances in full each month to avoid the large APR.
+And its company-branded RedCard credit card grants cardholders 5% off of most purchases made in-store or online.
+Even its APR is competitive with open-loop cards from big banks, making this card a solid addition to any Target shopper's wallet.

 Better Cards to Use at Target